imagekit-developer/imagekit-astro/test-app/README.md

 ## Pages

+- `/` - Home page with navigation links
 - `/images` - Test cases for the `IKImage` component
 - `/videos` - Test cases for the `IKVideo` component
+- `/astro-images` - Test cases for the `IKAstroImage` component

 ## Running the App